 - Remove from the oven and allow cooling for 2 minutes before cutting into.

-The dough can be used after resting for two hours but not only is it easier to use after being in the fridge, but we found it created a better crust too.
+The dough can be used after resting for two hours, but it is easier to use after being in the fridge, but we found it created a better crust.

 This dough can be stored for up to two weeks in the fridge.